OfficeDev/outlook-dev-docs/docs/includes/rest/app-registration-intro.md

 >
 > ### REST API availability
 >
-> The REST API is currently enabled on all Office 365 accounts that have Exchange Online, and some Outlook.com accounts.
-Microsoft accounts with Outlook.com mailboxes (including Outlook.com, Hotmail.com, Live.com, MSN.com, and Passport.com) are in the process of being upgraded to enable the REST APIs.
-During this process, making API calls to mailboxes that are not yet upgraded will return a MailboxNotEnabledForRESTAPI or MailboxNotSupportedForRESTAPI error code.
+> The REST API is currently enabled on all Office 365 accounts that have Exchange Online, and all Outlook.com accounts.
-> If you want to use the REST APIs with your existing Outlook.com mailbox and you are receiving a MailboxNotEnabledForRESTAPI or MailboxNotSupportedForRESTAPI error code, your account has not yet been upgraded.
-Rest assured that your account will be upgraded in a future batch.
-In the meantime, you can sign up for a new account [here](https://signup.live.com/signup?wa=wsignin1.0&rpsnv=12&ct=1454618383&rver=6.4.6456.0&wp=MBI_SSL_SHARED&wreply=https://mail.live.com/default.aspx&id=64855&cbcxt=mai&bk=1454618383&uiflavor=web&uaid=b213a65b4fdc484382b6622b3ecaa547&mkt=E-US&lc=1033&lic=1).
-All new accounts are enabled for the REST API immediately!